 Run by nine Bristol-based artists, this lovely indie near Christmas Steps sells top quality products handmade within a few miles of the shop.
 Browse their website for a glimpse of the products on offer from various makers and click through to their individual sites to purchase – they stock work by one of my favourite illustrators, Rosie Webb.

 Flux gallery (on Upper Maudlin Street near the BRI) represents makers of contemporary craft from across the UK.
 All their makers create handmade, often one-of-a-kind products – browse ceramics, paintings, wood, sculpture and more.
 Gift vouchers are also available if you’re stuck on gift hunting!
 They also run jewellery and silversmithing courses throughout the year in their purpose built studio.

 This independent shop on Gloucester Road sells clothing, gifts (for under £20), art, jewellery, cards and books by innovative Bristol artists and makers.
 Browse online and buy directly through their site.

 Stokes Croft China finances the community work of the People’s Republic of Stokes Croft, whose good deeds include tackling local food poverty and support for the homeless.
 The shop sells English fine bone china, T shirts, books, cards, original art and prints.

-Another Stokes Croft store, this one houses festival fashion, street wear, vintage and customised clothing from independent designers as well as supporting local graffiti writers, music producers and artists of Bristol.
+Another Stokes Croft store, this one houses festival fashion, street wear, vintage and customised clothing from Bristol independent artists as well as supporting local graffiti writers, music producers and artists of Bristol.

 Not only do I love the name of this place (obvs), the shop itself sits bright and boldly on Stokes Croft with colourful artwork emblazoned across its facade.
 Inside is equally beautiful art, art-based homeware and gifts which can also be found online.